About

 Arcade Rhythm Games

-I currently own, but plan to sell, the cab at Koko 505 George Street.
+I’ve owned, for a short time, the ITG cab at Koko 505 George Street, which I’ve since sold to them.
 I also used to maintain the SN2 converted cab, which now lives at iPlay Edmonson Park.
 You can read up on the history of my involvement in the last section on the appropriately named 505’s ITG Guide.

 first arcade rg experiences